Check that your VPN is waterproof

 Le DNS (domain name system) is a protocol used to translate a domain such as FunInformatique.com as an IP address directly usable for the routing of data packets on the Internet.

-When you enter a URL into your browser, for example, your computer contacts a DNS server to translate the URL into an IP address.
-So far so good.
+When you enter a URL in your browser, for example, your computer contacts a DNS server to translate the URL into an IP address.
+So far all is well.

-The problem is that most ISPs assign DNS servers to their customers, which means that it is possible for your ISP to identify you and link it to the sites you visit.
+The problem is that most ISPs assign their customers DNS servers, which means that it is possible for your ISP to identify you and link to the sites you visit.

 This is because under certain circumstances your operating system may continue to use the default DNS servers instead of the DNS servers assigned by the VPN.